woonsimtan/siu-mai/code/v1/DESIGN.md

 - `setup_players` puts each player into the list, creating an agent for each specified type.
 - `main` runs gameplay.

-## Agents
+## Agents (players.py)

-(Should consider implementing agent as an abstract class?)

-Each agent has to have the following properties defined:
+Player has been implemented as an abstract class with the following properties defined:

 - `possible_discards`
 - `displayed_tiles`

-Each agent needs to have the following functions defined:
+The following functions have also been defined for them:

 - `pickup` adds a new tile to possible discards.
 - `all_tiles` returns all tiles that the agent holds.